Components of an Optimized Homepage

 The Weebly homepage copy is formatted so that visitors can scan it quickly and be persuaded to click the “Get Started” CTA button:

 The homepage browsing experience is such an important touchpoint for potential customers that you can’t afford to leave its design to chance.
-Once you optimize your homepage with the critical elements listed above, you’ll have a better chance at engaging visitors better and convert them into customers.
+Once you optimize your homepage with the critical elements listed above, you’ll have a better chance at engaging visitors and converting them into customers.